ValksGodotTools/GodotModulesCSharp-Old/.github/FORMATTING_GUIDELINES.md

 ### Case Format
 - Class, struct, methods and public variables are `PascalCase` format
 - Private and protected variables are `_camelCase` format
+- Variables that do not change are `UPPER_CASE` format

 ### Namespaces / usings
 - Please make sure all classes have file scoped namespaces